RamiAil/selenium-ide-edited-lite/README.md

 * Records assertions from JavaScript (Partially)
 * Has automatic installer

+*** TESTED WITH UBUNTU 16.04.2 LTS ***
-The Automatic installing scripts are "run.sh" and "run2.sh" and can be found in this repository.
+The Automatic installing scripts are "run.sh" and "run2.sh" (Recommended for a cleaner installation) and can be found in this repository.
-After cloning this repository just run the "run.sh" or "run2.sh" and you should get:
+After cloning this repository just run the "run.sh" (./run.sh) or "run2.sh" (./run2.sh) and you should get:

 1- Mozilla Firefox ESR version 52.1.2 is downloaded and unzipped in the working director.
 2- The Selenium IDE add-on is installed in Firefox.